epapiez/ThinkCPPRunestone/_sources/Chapter2/Variables.rst

 Just as there are different types of values (integer, character, etc.), there are different types of variables.
 When you create a new variable, you have to declare what type it is.
-For example, the character type in C++ is called char.
 The following statement creates a new variable named fred that has type char.

 ::